 Founded in 1939, People's Memorial Association (PMA) serves its members and the general public throughout Washington.
-PMA was created in the height of the co-operative movement in the U.S. in order to establish an alternative to the high prices and predatory sales practices of the funeral industry.
+PMA was created in the height of the co-operative movement in the U.S. to establish an alternative to the high prices and predatory sales practices of the funeral industry.
 PMA founders set out to provide affordable funeral services that honored the deceased’s social and spiritual values.

 People’s Memorial Association is a federally registered 501(c)3 nonprofit corporation.
 All donations are tax deductible.
 Tax ID: 68-0621888

 PMA worked side by side with the funeral industry to bring about passage of Designated Agent legislation, once again benefiting consumers (2011).